 Non-participating coverage, on the other hand, doesn’t give you the same ownership rights to get involved with the provider’s profits.
 In other words, you can’t receive dividends.
 This permanent policy type is usually reserved for estate planning and funeral or burial costs.

-Term-to-100 life coverage gives you the best of both permanent and term insurance worlds.
+Term-to-100 life coverage gives you the best of both permanent and term life insurance worlds.
 With affordable premium costs and lifelong coverage, it’s an ultra-popular choice.

 You might be wondering, “how can you get a lifelong cover that’s cheaper than the standard permanent insurance?”
 At first glance, it seems impossible, doesn’t it?
 But, the cheaper premiums simply come from the removal of the cash value.